teresakae/MoneyTracker-C/README.md

 # Money Tracker (SFT 118 - Algorithms and Programming Final Project)

-A simple income-expense tracker with date, name, and category sorting, featuring visualized summary graphs.
-Built using C and SQL within the NetBeans IDE.
-This repository contains a simple income and expense tracking application, developed as the final project for SFT 118 - Algorithms and Programming.
+This repository contains a simple income and expense tracking application.
+It comes with date, name, and category sorting, featuring visualized summary graphs.
+Developed using Java and SQL within the NetBeans IDE as the final project for SFT 118 - Algorithms and Programming.
 This was a beginner group project.

 ## Features
 * **Data Entry:** Easily record income and expenses with details such as date, name/description, and category.
 Data is persistently stored in an SQL database.